 2. You will be fired or rejected before you succeed.

 The universe has a way of steering your course.
-It is difficult to feel as though you are succeeding, if you are rejected.
+It is difficult to feel as though you are succeeding if you are rejected.
 However, being rejected from an opportunity is not the end of the world, although it may feel like it.

 Think of that love interest.
 If you really like someone and they turn you down.
-What tends to happen?
-Well, you may start to question how good you look, what did you say wrong, and the list goes on.
+What happens?
+Well, you may question how good you look, what did you say wrong, and the list goes on.

-Lady Gaga believed that Island Def Jam was her ultimate goal and road to music success.
-She cried about the rejection.
-We all cry, get down, and even become angry when we are rejected.
+It is normal to get upset.
+We all cry, get down and even become angry when we are rejected.
 These emotions are a part of our refinement process.
 Just remember that feelings change – and rejection is a part of the success formula.

 Frustration is a devastating element of success.
-Not making enough money, not getting enough Likes on social media, not meeting your short term goals in the time frame that you set out can all be sources of frustration.
+Not making enough money, not getting enough “likes” on social media, or not meeting your short-term goals in the time frame that you set out can all be sources of frustration.

 Frustration is a part of the pattern of success.
 I can’t think of anyone that did not experience a little frustration trying to reach their ultimate goals.

-Let me tell you: when you take the road not traveled, it is bumpy, uneven, desolate and inclined.
-Chasing success requires that you dig deep to uncover those hidden strengths that you knew never existed.
+Let me tell you: when you take the road less traveled, it is bumpy, desolate, and often an uphill battle.
+Chasing success requires that you dig deep to uncover those hidden strengths you knew never existed.
 These strengths represent what you know about yourself that others do not.

 Uncovering unforeseen strengths requires a bit of resistance.
 The frustration that you feel trying to move forward will uncover things about yourself that you never knew existed.

 Painter Vincent Van Gogh was financially insecure and only sold one painting during his lifetime.
-Writer Stephen King was so frustrated trying to write the novel Carrie that he threw out the manuscript.
-Fortunately, his wife fished it out the trash.
+Writer Stephen King was so frustrated trying to write the novel, Carrie, that he threw out the manuscript.
+Fortunately, his wife fished it out of the trash.

-These devastating effects will cause a lot of pain.
-But through this, you can identify the patterns, learn, re-group, and find your path to success.
-Just be mindful that if you feel frustration, are rejected, or are discredited, these are examples of failure ALL successful people experience.
+Even though it might be painful, look at it as an opportunity to identify patterns, learn, re-group, and find your path to success.
+Just be mindful that if you feel frustration, are rejected or are discredited, these are examples of failure that all successful people experience.